-kubectl set context & use context Tutorial (Practical Examples)
+kubectl set context & use context Command Examples

-In this guide, we will look at how to use kubectl set context for managing multiple Kubernetes cluster contexts
+In this guide, we will look at how to use kubectl set context command for managing multiple Kubernetes cluster contexts.

 A context is a set of parameters (cluster, namespace, user) present in the kubeconfig file that are required to connect to a kubernetes cluster.
 A single kubeconfig file can contain more than one context.